-Client requests may contain an arbitrary sequence of these operations, with varying parameters and sequence length, in order to mimic a realistic distributed workload.
+Client requests may contain an arbitrary sequence of such operations with varying parameters and sequence length in order to mimic a realistic, distributed workload.
 A DistWalk deployment is highly customizable on both the node and client sides via command line or trace files.
-In summary, the user has full control over many system-level aspects, such as the location of the components, the sequence of operations to be performed, the payload size of the communications, and so on.
-With an intuitive client syntax, DistWalk can emulate simple service chains as in Figure 3, or more complex scenarios mimicking the architecture of today's web servers (such as Figure 4).
-The next subsections provide a description of the various parameters used to fine-tune low-level details spanning multiple domains (i.e., networking, computation, and storage).
+The next subsections provide an in-depth description of the various parameters used to fine-tune low-level details spanning multiple domains (i.e., networking, computation, and storage).